-The VSA can reference information stored in Active Directory during a LAN Watch (page 606).
-Subsequently, agents can be automatically installed on machines using View AD Computers (page 474).
-Using View AD Users (page 475), agents can be automatically installed on each machine a AD user logs onto.
+The VSA can reference information stored in Active Directory during a LAN Watch (page 476).
+Subsequently, agents can be automatically installed on machines using View AD Computers (page 354).
+Using View AD Users (page 355), agents can be automatically installed on each machine a AD user logs onto.
 Also the latest user contact information can be extracted from Active Directory and applied to the machine ID an AD user is currently logged onto.
 This provides VSA administrators with up-to-date contact information automatically.

-Administrators (page 599) can belong to none, one, or more administrator roles.
+Administrators (page 469) can belong to none, one, or more administrator roles.
+If an administrator is assigned to multiple roles, and any one of those assigned roles provides access to a function, then the administrator has access to that function.
 The following policies are assigned by administrator role:

-- Access to machine group IDs using System > Group Access (page 512) - Access to VSA modules and functions using System > Function Access (page 514) - Access to the entire VSA by weekday and hour using System > Logon Hours (page 515) - Remote control user notification using Remote Control > Admin Role Policy (page 328)
+- Access to machine group IDs using System > Group Access (page 385) - Access to VSA modules and functions using System > Function Access (page 387) - Access to the entire VSA by weekday and hour using System > Logon Hours (page 388) - Remote control user notification using Remote Control > Admin Role Policy (page 274)